tanner49/chatterpulse-ai-web/index.md

 # ChatterPulse AI - A new way to know your customers.

-Understanding user sentiment is hard.
+Understanding your clientele is hard.
 ChatterPulse take a new approach: using AI to listen to millions of hours of podcasts.
 We extract the trends and concepts you need to know to stay ahead of the competition.